Funding Support

 Access and Inclusion Bursary

-The CFD has established the Access and Inclusion Bursary to enhance financial support, recognizing that funding access varies across health professions and institutions.
-This bursary is supported through investment by the CFD, financial gifts, and through contributions of our institutional members.
-Our available funds for this Bursary vary from year to year, and therefore the number of bursaries we can award will vary with each academic year.
-The bursary provides a 50% discount on the lowest available tuition rate.
+This bursary is made possible through CFD investment, financial gifts, and contributions from our institutional members.
+Available funds vary from year to year, and therefore the number of bursaries awarded changes with each academic cycle.
+Each bursary provides a 50% discount on the lowest available tuition rate.

 Process and Timing

-- Eligibility & Selection: Applicants who meet the basic criteria will enter a lottery for each program’s Bursary.
-Bursary applications are reviewed separately and will not affect program admission decisions.
+- Eligibility & Selection: Applicants who meet the basic criteria will be entered into a lottery for each program’s bursary.
+Bursary applications are reviewed separately and do not influence admission decisions.

-- Communication: Decisions will be shared soon after the deadline, giving unsuccessful applicants time to seek other funding.
-We encourage all applicants to continue with their program applications.
+- Communication: Decisions are shared shortly after the application deadline, allowing time for applicants who are not selected to seek other funding options.
+We encourage all applicants to continue with their program applications while awaiting a bursary decision.

-- Award Application: Bursary funds are applied directly to tuition and reflected as a discount on your invoice.
-No funds are paid out to participants, and awards cannot be transferred to other programs or deferred to a different academic year.
+- Award Application: Bursary funds are applied directly to early-bird tuition rate and reflected as a discount on your invoice.
+No funds are paid out to participants.
+Awards cannot be transferred to other programs or deferred to a future academic year.

 Discount for Foundational Programs